aniketmaurya28/Obscured-Indian-Number-Plate-Recognition-System/README.md

 ### Detection and Recognition of Obscured Vehicle License Plates using Image Processing and Machine Learning
-A practical Automatic Number Plate Recognition (ANPR) system designed for Indian vehicle plates under difficult real-world conditions such as mud, rain, motion blur, glare, low light, perspective skew, non-standard fonts, and partial occlusion.
+- A practical Automatic Number Plate Recognition (ANPR) system designed for Indian vehicle plates under difficult real-world conditions such as mud, rain, motion blur, glare, low light, perspective skew, non-standard fonts, and partial occlusion.
 ​

-Overview
+### Overview
-This project was developed as a final-year major project in the Department of Computer Engineering, Indala College of Engineering, Kalyan, under the University of Mumbai for the academic year 2025–26.
+- This project was developed as a final-year major project in the Department of Computer Engineering, Indala College of Engineering, Kalyan, under the University of Mumbai for the academic year 2025–26.
-​

-The system focuses on improving number plate recognition reliability in challenging Indian traffic scenarios where conventional ANPR systems often fail.
+- The system focuses on improving number plate recognition reliability in challenging Indian traffic scenarios where conventional ANPR systems often fail.
 It combines image processing, machine learning, OCR, and rule-based post-processing to produce accurate and explainable outputs suitable for intelligent transportation use cases such as tolling, parking enforcement, surveillance, and public safety.
 ​

-Problem Statement
+## Problem Statement
 Traditional ANPR systems perform well in controlled environments, but their performance drops significantly in real traffic conditions because of:

-Motion blur from moving vehicles.
+- Motion blur from moving vehicles.
+- Perspective distortion from angled camera views.
+​- Low light and glare.
+​- Dirt, mud, and rain covering number plates.
+​- Non-standard Indian fonts, spacing, and layouts.
+​- Frequent confusion between similar characters such as 0/O, 8/B, 5/S, and M/N.
+​- This project addresses these issues with a hybrid ANPR pipeline optimized for robustness and CPU-efficient deployment.
 ​

-Perspective distortion from angled camera views.
+## Objectives
+- Detect Indian vehicle number plates reliably from images and live camera feeds.
+- Improve recognition accuracy for obscured or degraded plates.
+​- Reduce empty or incorrect outputs using multi-fallback preprocessing and multi-engine recognition.
+- Correct systematic OCR mistakes using Indian plate format rules and a confusion resolver.
+​- Provide a practical GUI-based application with result logging for real-world usage.
 ​

-Low light and glare.
+# Key Features
+- YOLO-based number plate detection with padded cropping.
+- Deskewing and geometric correction using minimum-area rectangle estimation.
+- Multi-fallback preprocessing with CLAHE, denoising, sharpening, and adaptive binarization.
+- Hybrid recognition using EasyOCR and a custom 36-class character CNN.
+- Weighted voting fusion across recognition outputs.
+​- 65-pair context-aware confusion resolver for ambiguous character correction.
+​- Indian state-code and format validation.
+​- Tkinter GUI for image upload and live camera input.
+​- CSV logging for auditability and traceability.
 ​

-Dirt, mud, and rain covering number plates.
+### System Architecture
+- The system follows an end-to-end modular pipeline.
+- Image or camera input.
+- YOLOv8-based plate detection.
+- Perspective and geometric correction.
+- Multi-preprocessing pipeline.
+​- Dual recognition using OCR and CNN.
+- Weighted voting and output fusion.
+​- 65-pair confusion resolution.
+​- Regex and Indian format validation.
+​- Final output display and CSV logging.
 ​

-Non-standard Indian fonts, spacing, and layouts.
-​

-Frequent confusion between similar characters such as 0/O, 8/B, 5/S, and M/N.
-​

-This project addresses these issues with a hybrid ANPR pipeline optimized for robustness and CPU-efficient deployment.
-​

-Objectives
-Detect Indian vehicle number plates reliably from images and live camera feeds.
-​

-Improve recognition accuracy for obscured or degraded plates.
-​

-Reduce empty or incorrect outputs using multi-fallback preprocessing and multi-engine recognition.
-​

-Correct systematic OCR mistakes using Indian plate format rules and a confusion resolver.
-​

-Provide a practical GUI-based application with result logging for real-world usage.
-​

-Key Features
-YOLO-based number plate detection with padded cropping.
-​

-Deskewing and geometric correction using minimum-area rectangle estimation.
-​

-Multi-fallback preprocessing with CLAHE, denoising, sharpening, and adaptive binarization.
-​

-Hybrid recognition using EasyOCR and a custom 36-class character CNN.
-​

-Weighted voting fusion across recognition outputs.
-​

-65-pair context-aware confusion resolver for ambiguous character correction.
-​

-Indian state-code and format validation.
-​

-Tkinter GUI for image upload and live camera input.
-​

-CSV logging for auditability and traceability.
-​

-System Architecture
-The system follows an end-to-end modular pipeline:

-Image or camera input.
-​

-YOLOv8-based plate detection.
-​

-Perspective and geometric correction.
-​

-Multi-preprocessing pipeline.
-​

-Dual recognition using OCR and CNN.
-​

-Weighted voting and output fusion.
-​

-65-pair confusion resolution.
-​

-Regex and Indian format validation.
-​

-Final output display and CSV logging.
-​

-Tech Stack
+## Tech Stack:

 Area	Tools / Methods
 Programming	Python
 ​